Ghost Town USA’s™

 "A Ghost Town is a town or community that at one time had a commercial or population center,

-or faded greatly from its peak, and now is just a shadow of its former
+abandoned or faded greatly from its peak, and now is just a shadow of its

 All ghost towns can be categorized into five basic classes based on what remains at the site.

-IF you use these classifications on your webpage(s),
+IF you use these categories on your webpage(s), PLEASE be courteous

-· Class D...semi/near ghost towns.
-A small resident population, many abandoned buildings.
+· Class$D: Semi/near ghost towns with a small resident population and many abandoned buildings.

-· Class E...busy historic community, yet still much smaller than in its boom years.
+· Class$E: Busy historic community, yet still has a much reduced population than in its boom years.

 PLEASE USE YOUR BROWSER’S BACK BUTTON

 TO RETURN TO THE PAGE YOU WERE ON.